Fz3r0/Fz3r0/Networking/Knowledge/Troubleshooting/Output_&_Input-Errors-show-interfaces.md

     - This technique and simple command will be very useful in the whole Networking career fur sure... `show interface` _(options)_

-    - **This can help a lot when a cable is damaged, a plug, a rat bite the wire, interferences, or something causing lose of packets or shitty transsmissions to be clear...**
+    - **This can help a lot when a cable is damaged, a plug, a rat bite the wire, interferences, or something causing lose of packets or shitty transsmissions to be clear...
+READ ON THE BOOTM TABLE ABOUT >> CRC ERRORS << (among others)...**

     - The concept is very easy: if something is happening with the packets travelling throught our devices, we can identify the integrity of the transmission with a simple and mystic command `show interface`.